Brown Jr. scores twice as California defeats UCLA 28-18 - WHIZ News

 Cal linebacker Evan Weaver had nine tackles and broke the school’s single-season record that had stood for 34 years.
 Weaver, a finalist for the Butkus Award, finished with 173 tackles during the regular season, surpassing Hardy Nickerson’s mark of 167 set in 1985.

-Weaver leads the nation in tackles and has reached double digits in 17 of his last 18 games.
+Weaver leads the nation in tackles and has reached double digits in 17 of his last 19 games.
+The senior has 403 career tackles and is the fourth player in school history to have 400 or more.

 MILESTONE RUN